brown-ccv/ai-education-chatbot/README.md

 Various chat histories generated through LibreChat.
 The files indicate some basic setup through which the history was generated.

+### Instructions

+Various prompt instructions used to guide the chatbot behavior.

 ### Workbooks

 The specific workbooks that the chatbot will quiz students on.
 Each workbook contains the following: